theevo/CategorySwiper/Discovery-tree.md

 ## UI

 - Surface uncleared transactions before current month
+    - bug: if last card is swiped left, the user cannot edit[^32]
+    - ✅ limit the number of swipes
-    - batch clear transactions BEFORE asking for new ones
+    - ❌ batch clear transactions BEFORE asking for new ones[^31]
     - ✅ set state to Swiping after Go pressed
     - ✅ show small sheet with date of oldest
         - ✅ get transactions from previous months after swiping done